jkrogager/PyNOT/README.md

 and lastly, a 1D spectrum is extracted using optimal extraction if there is enough signal to automatically detect the trace.
 Otherwise a predefined box extraction will be performed.
 The parameters for the extraction box can be controlled using option keywords (see the help description: 'python PyNOT.py --help').
+Instead of a single 'raw_science_frame', the user can specify a list of files.
+Similarly for the arc_frames, the user can specify a list of corresponding arc frames for each of the science frames.